Ramigiusz/SOC-Automation-Project/README.md

 ![image](https://github.com/user-attachments/assets/e9eb17f6-4e18-4501-bf3a-1a0a6a54c3bc)

+**Testing the Wazuh and Shuffle Setup**
-To test our setup, check if Webhook is active, if not click "start".
-Then go to the Windows 10 Agent and execute Mimikatz.exe, then headover to Shuffle and click icon of running person "Show Executions", see if your Shuffle catched mimikatz execution
+Check if the Webhook trigger is active.
+If not, click the "Start" button to activate it.
+Then go to the Windows 10 Agent and execute Mimikatz.exe.
+After Mimikatz has been executed, switch back to Shuffle.
+Click on the icon of the running person, labeled "Show Executions", in your workflow dashboard.
+Check if Shuffle has caught and processed the Mimikatz execution alert sent from Wazuh.

 ![image](https://github.com/user-attachments/assets/bd6ec38c-baa2-4934-adda-39d0c075441f)

+If everything is set up correctly, you should see the alert for the Mimikatz execution in Shuffle, confirming that the webhook integration works.